JaimeLGC/BAE-Base-Datos-1/MYSQL/Instalación/README.md

 Nos explicará el medio de validación de contraseñas y nos preguntará si queremos proceder

     VALIDATE PASSWORD COMPONENT can be used to test passwords and improve security.
 It checks the strength of password and allows the users to set only those passwords which are secure enough.
 Would you like to setup VALIDATE PASSWORD component?

-    Y o y
+Escribimos 'Y' o 'y'

+Nos devuelve:

     There are three levels of password validation policy:

     LOW    Length >= 8
     MEDIUM Length >= 8, numeric, mixed case, and special characters STRONG Length >= 8, numeric, mixed case, special characters and dictionary files

     Please enter 0 = LOW, 1 = MEDIUM and 2 = STRONG:

-    2
+Escribimos '2'

+Nos devuelve

     Do you wish to continue with the password provided?(Press y|Y for Yes, any other key for No) :

-    Y
+Escribimos 'Y'